You Can Fit This Grill In Your Backpack

 This hospital concept is still in Douglasville, but has a new location (3931 Longview Drive).
 It’s still based on an outbreak that has “No Cure, No Hope and No Mercy,” yet some quack from the CDC is trying to cure it anyway.
 In the meantime, you’re there and it’s not pretty, so don’t get touched.

 Cost: Tickets start at $15 with a slew of options to upgrade

-Cost: $25 per person… or $400 or more for a private experience
+Cost: $33 per person; $330 for a private experience

 Dates: Thursday - Sunday through November 4, as well as Halloween night

 Choose between several outdoor escapes like The Shiners, in which you help a family of moonshiners make more moonshine, since the rest of the team has been slaughtered by forest-dwelling carnies.
 Why?
 Who cares!
 Do it!
 There’s also The Cabin, which this year is themed “Fun House Massacre” (sounds fun!), and getting away from a deranged clown.

 Cost: $15 for Haunted Forest; $25 for combo ticket

 Dates: Mondays, Wednesdays, and weekends through November 4

 Walk through a corn maze and the Haunted Forest, which is infested with who knows what.
 It’s kid-friendly -- supposedly -- but being in a corn maze, in Buford, after dark, isn’t exactly comfy.